 In addition, $50,000 was also sent to the Humanitas charity to purchase medical supplies, while $30,000 went to Integra, a Slovakian NGO with a network of teams and partners in the area, for transport supplies.

-A further $30,000 was used in order to provide legal support, evacuation assistance and accommodation to LGBT+ people in Ukraine.
+A further $30,000 was used to provide legal support, evacuation assistance and accommodation to LGBT+ people in Ukraine.

 “I’ve always been proud to be a member of the gaming community and never more so after seeing how they have got behind this campaign to send aid to Ukraine,” Gaming Industry for Ukraine co-organiser and head of strategic events at Better Collective, Shona O’Donnell, said.